 New Zealand Diploma in Web Development and Design (Level 5)

-Our ICT programmes require you to bring your own device (BYOD) for study at Vision College
+Our Information Technology programmes require you to bring your own device (BYOD) for study at Vision College.

 Across our programmes we use Microsoft Windows based applications.